SamirIngley/Desktop-Profiles/README.md

 * 3 of the most common paths for locations of Applications on Mac are shown there at the bottom between the short lines, like in the picture, copy and paste those -> don't forget to change {USER-NAME} to your computer user name, then type `done`

-### 5. Lastly, repeat step 3 after you successfully created the app directory.
-One of two things will have happened...
+### 5. Last, repeat step 3 after you successfully created the app directory - and you're done!

-* If the example profile shows up - you're done!
-The `desk` command shows you the available profiles.

-* However, if it asks you to input the paths again, just type `Ctrl` + `C` to exit and type `desk` again - now you should see the example profile show up!
+* If you type in `desk` you should see the "example" profile.
+Try opening it with `desk -p example` or make your own using the other commands in the section below

 * Any trouble? [:boom: Errors](https://github.com/SamirIngley/Desktop-Profiles/blob/master/README.md#boom-errors)